 - regular, specified projects

-Some of the organizations/projects that RCLS students have supported during the 2017-18 school year include the United Way coat drive, Toys for Tots, the Ronald McDonald House, and hurricane relief for a K-8 Lutheran school in Houston.
+Some of the organizations/projects that RCLS students have chosen to support during the school year include the United Way coat drive, LCC K9 Comfort Dog Ministry, Operation Christmas Child and Feed my Starving Children.

 One of the core values of RCLS is Christian service.
 In an effort to teach the value of service, RCLS has implemented a program called Overflow Hours, based upon 1 Thessalonians 3:12: “May the Lord make your love increase and overflow for each other and for everyone else.”
 As God overflows His love to us, so we then overflow His love to others.
 Overflow hours provide an opportunity for students to participate in community, church, and school service and to establish a habit of serving more generally.